Taiwan's TSMC announces plan to build $12 billion U.S. factory

-TAIPEI (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd (2330.TW), the world’s biggest contract manufacturer of computer chips, on Friday announced plans to build an approximately $12 billion advanced chip factory in Arizona.
+TAIPEI, May 15 (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd, the world’s biggest contract manufacturer of computer chips, on Friday announced plans to build an approximately $12 billion advanced chip factory in Arizona.

 The plant will create as many as 1,600 jobs and produce the most sophisticated 5 nanometer chips, TSMC said in a statement.